Iterated torus knots and double affine Hecke algebras: A modified Kauffman bracket skein module

-By construction, $\bar K_{q,t}(M, f)$ is a left module over $K_{q,t}(\partial M)$.
-However, if we thicken the loop in the graph $G$, then the boundary $B$ of this thickened loop can be identified with the punctured torus $T^2 \setminus p$.
+If we thicken the loop in the graph $G$, then the boundary $B$ of this thickened loop can be identified with the punctured torus $T^2 \setminus p$.
 Therefore, $\bar K_{q,t}(M, f)$ is also a right module over $K_{q,t}(T^2)$.
 However, in general this right module structure is not canonical - it depends on the identification of $T^2 \setminus p$ with the boundary $B$ (and also on the map $f$).